Professor Gareth Phoenix

 Lecturer, University of Sheffield (2010-2011)

-Senior Lecturer, University of Sheffield (2011-present)
+Senior Lecturer, University of Sheffield (2011-2014)

 Key Research Interests

 Associate Editor - Functional Ecology (2005–2011)

 Member of Council - British Ecological Society (2005–2009)

 University Representative - British Ecological Society (2004–2009)

-NERC peer review college (2008 onwards)
+NERC peer review college (2008-present)

-Dr Gareth Phoenix is APS liaison for the Environmental Science degree, ad-hoc member of the Teaching Committee and co-ordinates APS118 tutorials for Environmental Science students.
+Professor Gareth Phoenix is APS liaison for the Environmental Science degree, ad-hoc member of the Teaching Committee and co-ordinates APS118 tutorials for Environmental Science students.

 At level 1, I teach APS124 (Ecosystems and Environmental Change).
 My main research interests are the impacts of global change on ecosystems, and this course gives me a chance to teach this fascinating area to new students.
 I cover a diversity of topics, from how past climates have influenced the development of ecosystems in the UK, to the threats of contemporary climate change.
 The latter includes findings from some of our own work undertaken here in APS.
 The APS118 and APS222 tutorials are also an excellent opportunity to develop discussion and debate on these topics as well as helping students develop generic skills in writing, critical analysis, experimental design and oral communication.